Blood on the Dungeon Floor: Wizardry OVA (1994)

 - Someone's a ninja?
 Yes, but it's a tough class to qualify for.

-– planning a delve as a raid straight to level 9, clearing it out, and then coming back up – and doing that day in, day out?
-It’s how I leveled.
-I never spent any time on levels 6-8′
+- Muramasa blade?
+Only samurai could use it; I had samurai but never found the sword. - planning a delve as a raid straight to level 9, clearing it out, and then coming back up - and doing that day in, day out?
+It's how I leveled.
+I never spent any time on levels 6-8'

-In the game, the Mad King has thrown a gauntlet before the adventurers of the land; anyone who dares to retrieve the amulet from the cold, dead hands of the Wizard shall become a member of the King’s elite personal guard.
+The Mad King has thrown a gauntlet before the adventurers of the land; anyone who dares to retrieve the amulet from the cold, dead hands of the Wizard shall become a member of the King’s elite personal guard.
 That’s why its called, ‘The Proving Ground of the Mad Overlord‘.
-Werdna’s Dungeon is a place where you prove yourself worthy to be permitted into the Mad Overlord’s service.

 In the OVA, an entire economy has developed around Werdna’s dungeon; the dungeon contains monsters, and the monsters protect rooms full of treasure.
 The adventurers gathered at Gilgamesh’s Tavern are soldiers of fortune, who fight and kill and risk death for a paycheck.
 Their skirmishes against the forces of darkness are not motivated by valor.
 No one is particularly interested in the Quest of the Amulet; King Trebor can go fuck himself.